mypreview/woo-additional-terms/readme.txt

 5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.6.3 =
+* Fix: Resolved the issue that prevented the assignment of non-published pages as terms pages.
+* Fix: Addressed a PHP error that occurred when retrieving order meta information for display on the order page.

 = 1.6.2 =
 * Fix: Isolated the dependency injection container package to prevent potential PHP fatal errors when utilized by other third-party plugins.